pyvisa/pyvisa-py/docs/source/faq.rst

 VI_ATTR_IO_PROT (``ResourceAttribute.io_prot``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Conform to VPP-4.3, when set to ``VI_PROT_4882_STRS``, on Serial and TCPIP socket resources, it will have the following effect:
+On Serial and TCPIP socket resources, when set to ``VI_PROT_4882_STRS``, it will have the following effect:

 - Triggers will be sent using the ``*TRG\n`` command.
 - Clear will be sent using the ``*CLS\n`` command.
 - Read STB will be done using the ``*STB?\n`` query command.

 Any other value will not be recognized and may result in an error.

+This is conform to VPP-4.3 and should therefore be portable.

 For GPIB resources, this attribute is not (yet) supported.